alb12-la/KBOS/README.md

 # Kill Bluetooth On Sleep (KBOS)
-Tired of your bluetooth headphones pairing with a computer you thought was asleep ?
+Tired of your bluetooth headphones pairing with a MacOs computer you thought was asleep ?
 This fixes that

 KBOS uses `sleepwatcher` and `Blueutil` to turn off bluetooth when your mac falls asleep, then turns it back on when the computer is woken up.